How to Talk to Dental Patients About Money With Confidence

 “Mrs. Jones, because you said you wanted to keep your teeth for life, our assessment today shows that in order to do so, you need X, Y and Z treatment.
 I’m recommending we go ahead with this very important treatment plan, which will cost approximately $5,000.”

-The doctor can do a quality baton pass to the financial coordinator, who has been trained in the fine art of financial negotiations to help the patient find a payment solution that works for their specific situation.
+The doctor can pass the quality baton to the financial coordinator, who has been trained in financial negotiations.
+The coordinator can help the patient find a payment solution that works for their specific situation.

 “Mrs. Jones, Mary is our financial coordinator.
 We are so proud of her.
 She is just wonderful working with patients to come up with the easiest and best financial option so we never have to compromise your clinical care.”

 “Mary, this is Mrs. Jones.
-She understands that in order to meet her oral health goals, we’re recommending this treatment.
+She understands that we’re recommending this treatment to meet her oral health goals.
 She has shared with me that she has concerns about how much insurance will cover and wants to make the financial agreement as stress-free as possible.
 She knows you have many options to work with.”

-“Mrs. Jones, I leave you in good hands and I will see you at your first appointment to get you going on this very important treatment.”
+“Mrs. Jones, I leave you in good hands, and I will see you at your first appointment to get you going on this essential treatment.”

 Great Financial Conversations Are Win-Win

 Financial negotiations should always come from a win-win perspective.
-The financial coordinator’s job is to find a financial solution where both parties win: the patient gets the care he or she needs and the practice has scheduled treatment.
-We teach teams to confirm cost and insurance contribution and then allow the patient to provide input and direction on the most ideal financial situation.
+The financial coordinator’s job is to find a financial solution where both parties win: the patient gets the care they need, and the practice has scheduled treatment.
+We teach teams to confirm cost and insurance contribution and allow the patient to provide input and direction on the ideal financial situation.

 “Mrs. Jones, as Doctor mentioned, the cost of care is $5,000.
 Your insurance benefits should contribute $1,000, leaving your out-of-pocket investment at $4,000.
 How would you like to take care of that today?”